jsonkuan/hashBubble/README.md

     ```

     If you get no errors, your tweets should be saved in the `<"hashtags_store">` bucket in your Riak database.
+### Frontend guide

+1. The contents of the frontend folder should be moved to the appropriate location, e.g. /var/www/html/.

+1. The project makes use of the riak php client; this should be cloned into the same folder as the index.php file.

+        $ git clone git://github.com/basho/riak-php-client.git

+1. Ubuntu LAMP users should ensure that they have php-curl installed.

+        $ sudo apt-get install php5-curl

+1. The Apache web server then needs to be restarted.

+        $ sudo service apache2 restart

 ## Dependencies